 How to create a spreadsheet

-To create a spreadsheet, you must either have a spreadsheet program installed on your computer capable of creating a spreadsheet or use an online service capable of creating a spreadsheet.
+To create a spreadsheet, you must either have a spreadsheet program installed on your computer, or use an online service.

 Windows computers do not generally include a spreadsheet program by default (although a trial version of Microsoft Excel can be used for a limited time to create a spreadsheet).
 The only exception was the Microsoft Surface with Windows RT, which is no longer available.
 There are also many versions of Linux that include LibreOffice.

 To create a new sheet tab in a worksheet (workbook), see: Create, delete, rename, copy, and move a worksheet in Excel.

 The most common and widely used spreadsheet program is Microsoft Excel.
 However, because of all of the different needs of users today, we've included additional options that are available for creating a spreadsheet.

 Google Sheets is free, easy to access, supports collaborative editing, and can open other spreadsheet files.
 It can be accessed from any device.
 To use Google Sheets, follow the steps below.